craigster0/runway/README.md

 - `default_manifest.cfg`: if you don't specify a manifest, this is the one that will be used.
 It loads Swift, liberasurecode and python-swiftclient.
-- `proxyfs_manifest.cfg`: in addition to everything included in the default manifest, this manifest includes ProxyFS and the ProxyFS functional tests.
+- `proxyfs_manifest.cfg`: in addition to everything included in the default manifest, this manifest includes ProxyFS, swift3, and some settings optimized for ProxyFS.
 - `saio_manifest.cfg`: manifest for running Swift, optimized for SAIO development, with 8 10GB drives.
 - `tiny_manifest.cfg`: manifest for running Swift, optimized for an app test